cornwarecjp/amiko-pay/doc/vulnerabilities.md

 commit/rollback has occurred.
 An attacker who is one of the sides of such a link can hold those bitcoins hostage by refusing to reach consensus with his neighbor.

+**solution**: a 100% robust solution would be achieved if the Bitcoin scripting language is extended with op-codes that make it possible to implement the Amiko commit/rollback conditions instead of the 2-of-2 multisignature script.
+In the absence of such op-codes, there are a couple ways to reduce the problem, for instance using an escrow pary, adding collateral or, in extreme cases, by using the commit/rollback evidence in the legal system.

 Transaction malleability